DinaSilvia/swc-example-dina/README.md

 - create **bold text** with **
 - create *italic text* with *
 - include [links](https://embl.de) with [] and ()
+- type `code` with backticks

-To be continued (check for missing parts).
+Might still not be complete (check for missing parts).

 ***End.***